MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 - A work or school account to sign into your Windows device with administrator privileges and Power Automate.

-- A device that runs Windows 10, Windows Server 2016, or Windows Server 2019.
+- A device that runs Windows 10 Pro, Windows Server 2016, or Windows Server 2019.

 - The [Microsoft Edge](https://www.microsoftedgeinsider.com)
     or Google Chrome browser.